 Explores the fundamentals of sample collection from experimental design and chain of custody, to methods used for obtaining environmental samples from air, water, and sediment in addition to biological sampling.
 The class lectures are augmented with trips to field research stations and a river excursion with RiverQuest to obtain environmental samples.
 Sample analysis includes microscopy and spectrometry, as well as biological and molecular techniques.
 Prerequisites: Biology 111/111L, 112/112L; CHEM 121/121L, 122/122L; MATH 225 or enrollment in graduate program.

 530W.
 DNA Methods Population Genetics 4 cr.

 This combined laboratory and lecture course examines the biology underlying the most common genetic marker systems used in the forensic community.
 The basics of population genetics and DNA analysis methodologies will be covered, including the CODIS database.
-Techniques include extraction protocols, amplication of DNA, methods for labeling DNA, and ultimately the construction of a genetic profile using an ABI 3100 Avant Genetic Analyzer.
-Mitochondrial DNA, the Y-chromosome, and Amelogenin, the most commonly used gender identification locus, will also be experimentally explored.
-Prerequisites: BIOL 468 and permission of the instructor if not in Forensic track.
-Laboratory and lecture.
+Techniques include extraction protocols, quantification using both uv-vis spec and qPCR, amplification of DNA, methods for labeling DNA, primer design and genotyping via an ABI 3130 Avant Genetic Analyzer.
+A semester-long project involves processing non-human DNA tissue samples that mimics the techniques employed in a forensic laboratory.
+True Allele, an Expert System used in analyzing genotyping data will also be examined.
+Prerequisites: BIOL 579 and permission of the instructor if not in Forensic track.